Eric

 studying with and working for her, eventually doing two Independent Studies

-with her, both as an undergraduate and a graduate student at NYU.
-Dr.
+with her, one as an undergraduate student, and one as a graduate student, at

-Miller's work for Ms. Simms has included managing mailing lists; preparing
+NYU.
+Dr Eric's work for Ms Simms included managing mailing lists;

-publicity and advertisements; giving feedback regarding manuscripts and
+preparing publicity and advertisements; giving feedback regarding manuscripts

 "1995 Month of International Storytelling in New York," which